systemd/mkosi/mkosi.md

   Linux, additional repositories must be passed in the form `<name>::<url>` (e.g. `myrepo::https://myrepo.net`).

-`UseSystemRepositories=`, `--use-system-repositories`
+`UseHostRepositories=`, `--use-host-repositories`

 : This option is only applicable for dnf-based distributions:
   *CentOS*, *Fedora Linux*, *Mageia*, *Photon*, and *OpenMandriva*.
-  Allows use of the system's existing dnf repositories.
+  Allows use of the host's existing dnf repositories.
   By default, a hardcoded set of default dnf repositories is generated and used.
   Use `--repositories=` to identify a custom set of repositories to be enabled and used for the build.